AdobeDocs/campaign-classic.en/help/social/using/publishing-on-twitter.md

 ![](assets/social_facebook_delivery_016.png)

-## Send direct messages to subscribers {#sending-direct-messages-to-subscribers}
+## Sending direct messages to subscribers {#sending-direct-messages-to-subscribers}

 ### Operating principle {#operating-principle}

-The **[!UICONTROL Synchronize Twitter accounts]** workflow (refer to [Synchronize Twitter accounts](../../social/using/configuring-publishing-on-twitter.md#synchronizing-twitter-accounts)) recovers the list of Twitter subscribers so that you can send them direct messages.
+The **[!UICONTROL Synchronize Twitter accounts]** workflow (refer to [Synchronizing Twitter accounts](../../social/using/configuring-publishing-on-twitter.md#synchronizing-twitter-accounts)) recovers the list of Twitter subscribers so that you can send them direct messages.
 The recovered followers are stored in a specific table: the visitors table.
 To display the list of Twitter followers, go to the **[!UICONTROL Profiles and Targets > Visitors]** node.

 ![](assets/social_twitter_visitors_001.png)

 >[!IMPORTANT]
 >
 >In order for the workflow to recover the list of Twitter followers, the **[!UICONTROL Synchronize Twitter accounts]** box must be checked in the Edit screen of the service linked to the account.
-For more on this, refer to: [Delegate write access to Adobe Campaign](../../social/using/configuring-publishing-on-twitter.md#delegating-write-access-to-adobe-campaign).
+For more on this, refer to: [Delegating write access to Adobe Campaign](../../social/using/configuring-publishing-on-twitter.md#delegating-write-access-to-adobe-campaign).

 For each follower, Adobe Campaign recovers the following information: